renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 TODO:

+- \[PRIORITY] Fix verts that go missing caused by incomplete threads.

 - Read normals and texture coordinates from `.obj` files.

 - Write normals, texture coordinates, and faces to `.obj` files.